CDCgov/udf-bioutils/README.md

 ## License and Usage

 This repository follows Cloudera's licensing for Apache Impala and is licensed under Apache License, Version 2.0 (see: http://www.apache.org/licenses/LICENSE-2.0).
-All code is dedicated to the Public Domain with attributions appreciated (Samuel S. Shepard, CDC) except where Cloudera copyright is provided indicated in the file (e.g., `common.h`).
+All code is dedicated to the Public Domain with attributions appreciated (Samuel S. Shepard, CDC) except where Cloudera copyright is provided or indicated in the file (e.g., `common.h`).

 ## Scalar Function Descriptions